 These workshops are held throughout the Yukon.
 You may register for 1 of the workshops listed below.

 Sign up to get email notifications on future workshops

-Contact email@example.com or call Client Services at 867-667-5652 or toll free in Yukon 1-800-661-0408, ext.
-5652 and ask that your name and contact information be added to the notification list.
-When the workshop schedule is finalized, everyone on the list will be sent workshop and registration details.
+Contact email@example.com or call Client Solutions at 867-667-5652 or toll free in the Yukon 1-800-661-0408, extension 5652 and ask us to add your name and contact information to the notification list.
+When we've finalized the workshop schedule, we'll send everyone on the list the workshop and registration details.